We're here to help you!

 Getting Your Money

-Financial Aid recipients who have a remaining balance, after tuition, fees, and other outstanding debts will receive their excess funds on September 30, 2021 for the fall semester.
+Financial Aid recipients who have a remaining balance, after tuition, fees, and other outstanding debts will receive their excess funds on February 23, 2024.

 Award amounts can be viewed through your Student Campus Connect.

 Students with credit balances may charge books and supplies through the Panola College Store.
 Visit their website for textbook purchasing dates or to place an online order.
 Books can be ordered using the student's Panola College ID number.